playcanvas/developer.playcanvas.com/content/en/tutorials/google-ads-for-games.md

 ## Setting up

-Go to the Google H5 Ad Tutorial (Start) project dashboard page and click on 'fork' and let's take a look at the project.
+Go to the [Google H5 Ad Tutorial (Start)][tutorial-template-start] project dashboard page and click on 'fork' and let's take a look at the project.

 This is a simple project where it's ready for us to add the button click callbacks to show the ads in the `ui-controller.js`